-Completed applications, essays, and letters of recommendation must be submitted online at hmsa.com/kaimana by Friday, Feb.
-25, 2022.
+Completed applications, essays, and letters of recommendation must be submitted online at hmsa.com/kaimana by 4 p.m.
+Hawaii time Friday, Feb.
+23, 2024.

-10. How to submit your Kaimana Scholarship Application
+10. How do I submit my Kaimana Scholarship Application?

 Visit hmsa.com/kaimana and click APPLY.
 You'll need to: